-To start your concrete edging project, you will need a plan on exactly where the edging will be in your landscaping.
+To start your concrete edging project, draw a plan of exactly where the edging will be in your garden.

-You can layout the plan by using your garden hose or string.
-We decided to use a string with wooden stakes.
+You can set the design by using your garden hose or string.
+We used string with wooden stakes.

-After you have placed one side of the layout, you need to add a gap then lay out the other side of the border.
-But first, you will need to decide how wide you want your concrete edging.
+After you have placed one side of the layout, add a gap and lay out the other side of the border.
+This gap will represent the width of your edging.

 TIP: Have your edging a minimum of 4″.

 You also need to factor in the width of the material you will use to hold the wet concrete together.
-Take the width of the edging and add 2″ (if you’re using 2×4’s, add 4.5″), this is how wide you need the gap between your layouts.
+Take the width of the edging and add 2″ (if you’re using 2×4’s, add 4.5″).
+This is how wide you need the gap between your border and the dirt.

-Once you have the layout you want for your concrete border, use a trenching shovel to dig along with the design, on both the inside and outside of the border.
+Once you have the shape and length you want for your concrete border, use a trenching shovel to dig along with the design, on both the inside and outside of the border.

 SIDE NOTE: This is when a tarp and wheelbarrow come in handy to collect and cart off the dirt and grass.

-TIP: Try to make the sides of the trench straight up and down, not angled.
+TIP: Try to make the sides of the trench as vertical as you can, not angled.

-Now that the trench is dug, you can start creating your concrete form to hold the concrete until it is set.
-The boards that you will use to create the form will need a place to anchor to (wooden stakes).
+Now that the trench is dug, you can build your concrete form to hold the concrete until it is set.
+The boards that you will use to create the form will also need a place to anchor to (wooden stakes).

 SIDE NOTE: The 3-7/8″ is factoring in a 1/8″ blade cut.

-TIP: If you are using a circular saw to cut the sheet, use a rip-cut to make the cutting easier.
-If you’re not sure what that is, see my post about how to use a rip- cut for a circular saw.
+TIP: If you are using a circular saw to cut the sheet, use a ‘rip-cut’ to make the process easier.
+If you’re not sure what that is, see my post about how to use a rip-cut for a circular saw.

-And while you have the saw out, create a spacing template to ensure a uniform gap, I used one of the wood stakes.
+And while you have the saw out, prepare a spacing template to ensure a uniform gap, I used one of the wood stakes.
 This template should be the width of the edging plus the size of your wood material (1/4″ or 1/2″).
 For example, if you want your edging to be 4” and you are using a 1/2” material, your template would be 4-1/2”.
 Cut a board to this measurement.

 SIDE NOTE: Use a stake if you do not have a scrap board.

-Once the strips are cut, you can start creating your form.
+Once the strips are cut, you can start assembling your form.

 Place a 12″ stake at the beginning of one side of the trench.
 You will hammer the stake into the ground so that the top of the stake is level with the ground.

-Then place the strip of wood into the trench.
-Clamp the wood to the stake making sure the end of the board hits the beginning of where you want the edging plus the top of the board is level with the top of the stake.
+Then, place the first strip of wood into the trench.
+Clamp the wood to the stake, making sure the end of the board hits the beginning of where you want the edging and the top of the board is level with the top of the stake.

 Secure the board to the stake using two screws, one toward the bottom and one toward the top.
 You will need to remove the clamp for one screw.